 Multicollinearity (also referred to as collinearity) occurs when one predictor in a multiple regression model can be linearly predicted from the other predictors with a substantial degree of accuracy.
 Thus, as the method used to derive cell type proportions in our study assumes that there are only 6 cell types present in blood and therefore the proportions should add to 1 (Houseman et al., 2012).
 Therefore, in theory, including all 6 cell types as predictors in a regression should result in one of the cell type coefficients being inestimable and a warning message generated by the statistical software.
 In practice, due to noise and error in the method, the 6 estimated cell types often sum to greater than one and the warning message is not generated.
 In theory, omitting one of these 6 cell types for the regression should solve this problem, but typically it is the lowest estimated cell type that is omitted and this may not resolve the issue.
 In our study as the remaining cell types were still highly correlated with CpG methylation the issue of multicollinearity remained.

 Multicollinearity can also occur when two or more predictors in a regression model are highly correlated as it results in the same or very similar information being entered into the model two or more times (Damodar N. Gujarati, 2009).
 One of the assumptions of the classical linear regression model is that there is no multicollinearity amongst the predictors included in the regression model.
 If this assumption is not met estimates of regression coefficients of the highly correlated predictor variables are difficult to determine and their standard errors are inflated.
 Multicollinearity can cause the regression coefficients to change signs, reversing the apparent direction of effect of a predictor.
 However multicollinearity does not affect model fit or the ability of the model to predict and so need not necessarily be a problem (Damodar N. Gujarati, 2009).
 It is common to have some degree of multicollinearity in regression models and mild to moderate multicollinearity can often be tolerated.
 However when multicollinearity is severe and estimates of regression coefficients are required for inference, this can be a major issue.
 In the epigenetic analyses that we undertook we found that VIFs were particularly high for two components of cell type adjustments (granulocytes and CD4 T cells) which are frequently used as adjustment covariates in population DNA methylation studies.
+Omitting granulocytes and CD4 T cells either individually or together did not attenuate multicollinearity sufficiently to allow accurate estimates of CpG regression coefficients as the remaining cell types were also highly correlated with CpG methylation.

 High correlation between cell type estimates and the outcome of interest (logeBMI in our study) will not lead to multicollinearity as they are on opposite sides of the regression equation.
 High correlation between the cell type estimates themselves could cause multicollinearity in the regression but this will only be an issue if an estimate of the regression coefficient of the Houseman cell type is of interest.
+However, outcomes such as height which are not related to cell type are less likely to result in multicollinearity in the regressions as it is less likely that cell types will be correlated to CpG sites associated with height.

 We also observed that proportions of some cell types were low in our data, for example Natural Killer cells.
 Including this cell type as a predictor will not add much information to the model but also has the potential to cause multicollinearity if the correlation between the cell type estimate and CpG methylation is high (see Supplementary Table 3).